lrex93497/cura-3d-printing-profile-for-ender-3-pro/README.md

 <img src="photo/cryptex_sample2.JPG" width="700"><br />

 I get the stl from : <https://www.thingiverse.com/thing:586169>

-All moving parts move smoothly, just a little resistence, I haven't sand the parts at all.
+</br>All moving parts move smoothly, just a little resistence, I haven't sand the parts at all.
 Such result is quite good for a FDM 3d printer.

 </br></br>